 Calgary Arts Academy families are required to complete at least 10 volunteer hours per school year.

-In order to volunteer, you must complete a police security check form.
-You can do this in the main office at either campus.
+In order to volunteer, you must complete a police security check.
+You can request a volunteer verification letter from the main office at either campus to take to your local police station when applying (or apply online.)
 You must provide two pieces of government issued identification, one with a photo (for example, a driver’s license and Alberta Health Care card.)